SchwabenCode/MicroCQRS/README.md

 - Command chaining
 - Momentos

+But MicroCQRS here provides a special functionality: Notificators.
+You can execute commands with the possibility to provide a frame to get information during the execution.

+In the AddressManager example you can see, that the Database Add Commands are executing a passed Notificator to inform the caller when and with which ID the entry has been added.
+But the same Command in the Tracing is not providing a Notificator.

 # Advice and recommendation
 CQRS is a great pattern to seperate queries (ex. read operations) from commands (ex. write operations) and gives you a huge potential to
 - test your logic in a really nice way